alannadevgen/alannadevgen/README.md

 ## :musical_score: Music

 As a music addict, I love discovering new tunes.
 I am currently working on an exciting new music quiz.
 Stay tuned!

 You can see the progress of this project [here](https://github.com/alannadevgen/quizzify).
 The aim is to create a web application that allows users to play a quiz based on their Spotify listening history.
-The application will be developed using the Spotify API and the FastAPI framework.
+The application is developed using the Spotify API and the FastAPI framework.

 Have a look at the song I'm currently listening to: